Celestial Navigation is a very elaborate system.

 But by measuring the Altitude of another celestial body,

-a second Circle-of-equal-Altitude can be constructed (centered on the
+a second Circle-of-equal-Altitude can be constructed (centred on the

 GP of a second celestial object).